-This case study is about how I applied the various aspects of Chinese cooking (my hobby) to business.
+This case study is about how I applied the various aspects of Chinese cooking (my hobby) to business and community development.
 And how it improved both my creativity and ability to innovate.
 In the creation of FAQ Support, much of what I learned from Chinese cooking, helped me to think through new paradigms for the complex world of small business, non-profits and their communities.
 Food is one common denominator.

 What’s Chinese cooking got to do with creativity

 For me, food is an experience.
-It is both a science and an art form meant to be savoured and enjoyed, just like owning a business.
+It is both a science and an art form meant to be savoured and enjoyed, just like owning a business in a community you like.
 When you have a passion for food, you also like talking about the creative and innovative aspects of it.
 If you are feeling a little low, frustrated or need inspiration for your business, then this case study may help.